friendlyantz/friendlyantz/_posts/2023-09-14-3rd-year-reflection-notes-and-future-goals.md

   - learning
 ---
 It has been three years now since I switched into tech, here is the gist:

-My reflections on the 3rd year in tech:
 1. Your words carry tremendous weight!
 2. In the journey of becoming a well-rounded engineer, consider adopting a 'T-shaped' approach.
 3. Short-term vision and lack of ethics are disheartening, but there is hope...